Quick Lessons from the GenSan Quake

 - In case of a tsunami advisory, coastal towns need a higher ground to run to, as pre-agreed upon, preferably with proper provisions.

 - Despite regular earthquake drills, people will panic when the real thing strikes, especially a 7.8 temblor.
-Frightened individual can't help but scream and shout, putting everyone else further feeling on edge.
+Frightened individuals can't help but scream and shout, putting everyone else further feeling on edge.
 But without regular earthquake drills, the panicked reactions would surely be much worse.

 - Individuals who are hypertensive and/or prone to panicking are most vulnerable.
 Those who are merely having panic attacks may be rushed to a cool dark place to calm down.